Louis Linwood Voit III Player Props: Brewers vs. Angels

 Angels Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Angels pitching staff ranks 19th in MLB.
+- The pitching staff for the Angels has a collective 8.7 K/9, which ranks 18th in MLB.

-- The Angels have a 4.11 team ERA that ranks 13th across all league pitching staffs.
+- The Angels have the 13th-ranked team ERA across all league pitching staffs (4.04).

-- Anderson makes the start for the Angels, his fifth of the season.
-He is 1-0 with a 7.20 ERA and 11 strikeouts through 20 2/3 innings pitched.
+- Detmers makes the start for the Angels, his fifth of the season.
+He is 0-1 with a 4.15 ERA and 25 strikeouts in 21 2/3 innings pitched.

-- In his most recent appearance -- in relief on Sunday -- the left-hander threw 2/3 innings against the Kansas City Royals while surrendering hits.
+- The lefty's most recent time out was on Sunday against the Kansas City Royals, when he tossed 5 2/3 innings, surrendering two earned runs while allowing seven hits.

-- The 33-year-old has amassed a 7.20 ERA and 5 strikeouts per nine innings in four games this season, while allowing a batting average of .317 to opposing hitters.
+- The 23-year-old has an ERA of 4.15, with 10.4 strikeouts per nine innings, in four games this season.
+Opposing hitters have a .262 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.